Whitesnake (album): Songwriting and production

-The next problem the band faced was a serious sinus infection with which Coverdale was stricken.
+The next problem the band faced was a serious sinus infection with which Coverdale was stricken in spring of 1986.
 This put the album's production behind schedule, especially when Coverdale underwent surgery and half a year-long rehabilitation program without a guarantee the voice would come back.
+Additionally, the album had run over budget in April 1986, so the wages stopped for the other members of the band; Sykes stayed around to work on his guitar parts, while Murray and Dunbar were not required and were encouraged to find other work.

 While recovering, various invoices started circulating from Toronto and London, with Coverdale saying that "received no support from Sykes at that time" and "he did everything he could to take advantage of me being compromised".
-Allegedly Sykes grew impatient, claiming that the singer "used every excuse possible to explain why he didn't want to record his vocals", and reportedly suggested bringing in a new vocalist and carrying on without Coverdale, which eventually led to the end of Coverdale's working relationship with both Sykes and producer Mike Stone.
+Allegedly Sykes grew impatient, claiming that the singer "used every excuse possible to explain why he didn't want to record his vocals", and reportedly suggested bringing in a new vocalist and carrying on without Coverdale, which eventually led to the end of Coverdale's working relationship with both Sykes and producer Stone.
 Sykes denied this in 2017, stating: "Now I want to correct a rumour that I know has been out there for a long time.
 It's been said that when David was having his troubles, I went to Geffen and urged them to bring in another singer to replace him in Whitesnake.
 That's rubbish.
 How on earth could you ever have anyone fronting Whitesnake apart from David Coverdale?".
-Caught up in the torrent, Dutch guitar player Adrian Vandenberg, later said in a 2021 interview, that he was in the same studio in Los Angeles, recording the guitar solo for "Here I Go Again", when he "heard a lot of screaming in the actual mixing room, and I had no idea what was going on, and then later, I heard it was Sykes who apparently stormed in the studio and he didn't agree with that with the fact that they've (Coverdale) decided not to keep working," hearing that at this point, Sykes had been fired.
+Additionally, Sykes maintained that he remained loyal to Coverdale and finishing his work on the album when the wages had stopped, even turning down other gigs in the process.
+Producer Stone was instead said to be the one suggesting a replacement singer, which ended Coverdale's partnership with him, although Sykes was still intent on completing his guitar parts with Stone.